 Fondazione Querini Stampalia – Venice

-Open again in the weekends the House-Museum with important paintings about Venice.
+OPEN AGAIN the House-Museum with important paintings about Venice.

 ADMITTED ONLY VISITORS WITH GLOVES AND MASK and with self-certification not to be subjected to quarantine

 Fondazione Querini Stampalia is one of the most ancient cultural foundations in Italy.